nolemretaWxd/AlbiAPI/README.md

 ## How to get started

-To start using AlbiAPI, just install it using
+To start using AlbiAPI, get it from releases and run
 ```py
 pip install ./AlbiAPI-1.0.0.tar
 ```